heapwolf/codesurgeon/README.md

 ```

 ## Automatic Wrapping
-When compiling a script that will be used in multiple environments, you often want to wrap the code in a closure that will detect the correct environment and pass it into the
+When compiling a script that will be used in multiple environments, you often want to wrap the code in a closure that will detect the correct environment and pass it in.

 ### Source file